|Sweet Potato, Black Bean and Kale Enchiladas with Green Tomatillo Salsa

 “They’re not good, they’re GREAT!”

 I love the sound of gas igniting a burner.
-That's probably because I have been cooking with electric for the past 4 years.
+That’s probably because I have been cooking with electric for the past 4 years.
 And most of the 7 years before that.
-So it's been mostly electric for over a decade.
-Why?
+So it’s been mostly electric for over a decade.
+Why have I changed?
 Control.
 With electric, you have little control over the heat.
 With gas, you have a lot.
-Plus, a roasted marshmallow every now and then couldn't hurt anyone, could it?
+That doesn’t mean that electric isn’t good though.
+Induction hobs especially can be much safer if you have little ones because they don’t heat up until you place an induction saucepan on them.
+That means no burnt hands, no teatowels in flames and no melted tubs.
+It’s easy to install an induction hob too.
+An electrician like SALT Light & Electric’s electricians in Lago Vista can help you to install it and it can be up and running in less than an afternoon.
+Gas hobs are a bit more complex with all the gas pipes and valves, but now my kids are a little older I trust them around the flames.
+Plus, a roasted marshmallow every now and then couldn’t hurt anyone, could it?

 So what was the first thing that I whipped up in Bessie (if that’s what we are going to call her . . .
 I’m not sure)?
 A recipe inspired by Gena Hamshaw at Choosing Raw, of course!
 As many of you know, it is rare that I create an original recipe.
 What I am really good at is tweaking recipes to fit within the Nutritarian framework, or at least be as Nutritarian as I can get them to be.
 I love the brilliance of adding Blackstrap Mollasses to vegan enchiladas in Gena’s recipe.
 It’s a great source of iron and as all of us Nutritarian’s know, iron is something we should keep an eye on.
 And vegan enchiladas are hearty, crowd pleasing dishes.
 You really can’t go wrong with that.